 "These system shutdowns resulted in significant business interruption during the shutdown period, with limited financial impact in Q2, while the impact in Q3 is larger, due to temporary lost revenue in July," the company stated.
 "While the businesses were significantly affected by this cyber-attack, no data breach or data loss to third-parties has occurred."

 Overall, the outage and recovery will cost the company somewhere between $200 million and $300 million.

 So, are recent ransomware attacks overblown, or have they reached epidemic proportions?

-Such incidents underscore the potential impact of ransomware -- and any attack that targets operations, such as the Sony Pictures hack.
-At the same time, there is a lack of reliable data on ransomware cost and the vast majority of small attacks -- which is unsurprising, given that gathering data on ransomware, like with other cybercrimes, is notoriously difficult.
+Such incidents underscore the potential impact of ransomware -- and any malicious attack that targets operations, such as the Sony Pictures hack.
+At the same time, there is a lack of reliable data on ransomware cost and the vast majority of small attacks -- which is unsurprising, given that gathering ransomware statistics, like data or other cybercrimes, is notoriously difficult.
 The FBI estimates that only 15% of cybercrimes are reported, and that number may be lower for ransomware.

 Many companies do not report compromises by ransomware because -- in most cases -- they are not required to do so.
 The Health Insurance Portability and Accountability Act, for example, does not require reporting if protected health information is encrypted.

 "There is no reporting requirement, ordinarily, for a ransomware event, and the dollars involved are small enough because they are not materially impacting the company, so they are not required to report," said David Bradford, co-founder and chief strategy officer for insurance data firm Advisen.